PrashamTrivedi/AWS_C002_Notes/vpc.md

 - E.g. Prefix of 16 have double the networks than 17 and half the networks than 15s.
 - Spliting a network of IPs to smaller networks using prefixes is called subnetting.
     - E.g. Splitting the range of ips of /16 to 4 networks of /18 is called subnetting.

-- Private Addresses can communicate with internate using NAT (Network Address Translation)
-- When something (Like EC2 instance) has public IPV4, that entity does not "have" a public IPV4.
-An entry of that entity's private IPV4 is mapped in Internet Gateway with a public IPV4 address.